AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: : Additional analysis

-\paragraph{Convergence.} Recall that in the main paper, we report performance obtained after a single epoch of adaptation via \method.
-To test the training stability of our approach when adapting for longer periods of time, as well as its convergence, we experiment with adapting with \method on GTA5$\to$Cityscapes for 5 epochs with a learning rate of 2$\times10^{-5}$ (1/5th the learning rate used for 1 epoch) and a weight decay of 1$\times10^{-4}$.
-As Fig.~\ref{fig:convergence} shows, mIoU increases rapidly until 2 epochs, finally peaking at 4 epochs (at 44.3) and dipping slightly after (to 43.7).
-Overall, we observe stable training without divergence even when training for longer time horizons despite the absence of labeled source data.

-\paragraph{Variance over 3 runs.} We run \method for adapting from GTA5$\to$Cityscapes with 3 random seeds, and report mIoU mean and 1 standard deviation -- we observe mIoU's of 44.29 $\pm$ 0.38 (with multi-scale evaluation) and 43.76 $\pm$ 0.16 (without multi-scale evaluation).
-We note that in both cases, we still outperform the next best method (SFDA~\cite{liu2021sourcefree} -- mIoU=43.16, Table 1 of main paper), despite only adapting the model for a single epoch.
+While \method is designed as a \emph{source-free} adaptation strategy, for completeness we also report the performance of a source-equipped version of it wherein we assume access to labeled source data and minimize an additional supervised cross-entropy loss.
+We observe an mIoU of 44.92 after one epoch of adaptation (performance worsens at later epochs), lower than in the source-free setting (47.12).
+We hypothesize that this is due to restricting updates to batch normalization parameters, as it is challenging to learn a shared set of batch-normalization parameters that perform well on both source and target data.
+To test this hypothesis, we try training all parameters in this source-equipped setting for 5 epochs with a learning rate of $5\times10^{-6}$.
+We find that performance steadily improves to achieve an mIoU of 47.78 after 5 epochs.

-\subsubsection{Pseudolabel accuracy by type over time}
+\subsection{Pseudolabel accuracy by type over time}

 Recall that in Sec.
-4.4 of the main paper, we reported the aggregate accuracy of pseudolabels marked as reliable and unreliable, finding that i) reliable pseudolabels are indeed significantly more accurate (85.93\%) than unreliable ones (26.36\%), and that ii) \method's selective interpolation strategy improves accuracy on unreliable predictions in reliable neighborhoods from 27.90\% to 42.83\% (+14.94\%).
+4.3 of the main paper, we reported the aggregate accuracy of pseudolabels marked as reliable and unreliable, finding that reliable pseudolabels are indeed significantly more accurate (86.2\%) than unreliable ones (19.1\%).
 In Fig.~\ref{fig:accvtime}, we plot these accuracies for pseudolabels of different types as training progresses.

 As seen, we observe similar trends throughout the course of adaptation -- reliable pixels are indeed significantly more accurate than unreliable ones throughout the course of training, and their accuracy gradually increases over time as the model adapts to the target domain.
-Further, unreliable pixels are subtantially less accurate, although our interpolation strategy consistently refines predictions for unreliable pixels in reliable neighborhoods (see before v/s after for ``unreliable, reliable nbhd'').
+Further, unreliable pixels are subtantially less accurate.